vishalmaurya-github/Weather_App/README.md

    - Weather icon representation

 ## API Integration
-This application uses the Open Meteo API (https://openweathermap.org/) for retrieving weather data.
+This application uses the OpenWeather API (https://openweathermap.org/) for retrieving weather data.

 ## Contributing
 Feel free to fork this repository and submit pull requests to contribute to this project.

-## License
-This project is open source and available under the MIT License.

 ## Author
 Created by Vishal Maurya